quarkiverse/quarkus-azure-services/README.md

 ## Example applications

-Example applications can be found inside the integration-test folder:
+Example applications can be found inside the integration-tests folder:

 - [integration-tests](integration-tests): RESTEasy endpoints using all the Azure Services extensions, to be deployed as a standalone JAR and a native executable.